IBM-Bluemix-Docs/mass-data-migration/index.md

 ## What Happens Next

 After submitting the request, the status for the request ticket will appear as *Order Pending*.
 Once the order is accepted and the device is being prepared the status of the request shows *Shipment Pending*.
 When the device is sent to your location the status is updated to *Device Shipped*.
 When the device is returned to {{site.data.keyword.BluSoftlayer}} the ticket status changes *Device Returned*.
 During the transfer process the request status displays as *Migration Started*.
-The status changes again when the migration to the COS Bucket is complete (*Migration Complete*) and data is removed from the device (*Data Removed*).
+The status changes again when the migration to the {{site.data.keyword.objectstorageshort}} Bucket is complete (*Migration Complete*) and data is removed from the device (*Data Removed*).

 ## Additional Notes